 Learn to switch roles.
 Doctors need to learn some patient behaviors, and patients need to learn some doctor behaviors.
 Doctors need to put themselves into vulnerable positions and ask for help from their spouse.
 I have found that I am so embedded in this behavior that I subconsciously tend to give care when I actually need care.
 I do this because I am accustomed to feeling the bond that comes from being the caregiver, but it actually masks a deep need of my own to be cared for.
 I have to recognize my own need for connection and then seek it out instead of using care as a way to get it.

-In the same way patients need to learn to grow out of their role as the one who is being cared for.
+In the same way, patients need to learn to grow out of their role as the one who is being cared for.
 This may require developing a whole new set of skills.
 Patients will have to start to learn the caregiver role.
 This can be hard, because while the doctor has the hardest time learning to be vulnerable and receiving care, the patient will have a hard time learning to be resilient enough to give care.
-Playing emotional doctor means being able to be steady through someone else’s mess, and the fact is that your relationship is not structured for that.
+Being a caregiver means being able to be steady through someone else’s mess, and your relationship may not be structured for that.
 How would it go if you went to the real doctor’s office and he started telling you about his aches and pains?
-You would probably go see another doctor.
-Likewise, developing some doctor skills in the relationship will require that you can handle the other person having problems in a safe way.
+You would probably go see another doctor!
+Likewise, developing giver skills in the relationship will require that you can handle the other person having problems in a safe way.

 Build Other Bonds.
 In addition to learning to switch roles, you have to also build other forms of bonding and attraction.
 You can bond by supporting each other in your life endeavors.
 Being supported in your own unique interests and pursuits can be just as bonding as being saved in a crisis.
 You can bond by doing things together that you both enjoy, and most of all by enjoying one another for the things you like about each other.
 Attraction is based on uniqueness.
-As you reassert some independent identity within your relationship, you are also building the potential for attraction.
-But in order for it to work, you have to decide that you want to be attractive to the other person, which requires effort, the same kind of effort that you would normally put in when you are first attracting a mate.
+As you reassert independent identity within your relationship, you are also building the potential for attraction.

 Do not give up hope.
-This is a long term process, that will require both of you to grow and change, but it actually can be done.
-You will both begin to find some of the joy you are missing.
+This is a long term process, that will require both of you to grow and change, but it can be done.
+Ridding a friendship, ministerial relationship, or marriage of codependency means you will both begin to find some of the joy you are missing.